 Multicultural children’s picture books

-But one of my favorite ways to expose my kids to different cultures of the world is through children’s books.
+One of my favorite ways to expose my kids to different cultures of the world is through children’s books.

+Now more than ever do we need to feature the true makeup of our world.
+One where we can see a diverse representation and learn—not fear—one another’s differences.
 Take a look at my favorite multicultural children’s picture books below and select a few to read with your child:

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.